 Ofsted: A useful guide to Ofsted’s role in regulating childcare and access to our Ofsted reports

-Funding: Information about our fees, tex free childcare, childcare vouchers and extra funding options
+Fees and Funding: Information about our fees, tax free childcare, childcare vouchers, extra funding options and our childcare voucher codes.

 Fennies’ favourite toys for under 5’s Our favourite five toys that inspire creativity and inventiveness and can be found all around us, in nature and around the home